Codium-ai/cover-agent/README.md

 ```
 This will also generate all logs and output reports that are generated in `.github/workflows/ci_pipeline.yml`.

+### Building the binary locally
+You can build the binary locally simply by invoking the `make installer` command.
+This will run PyInstaller locally on your machine.
+Ensure that you have set up the poetry project first (i.e. running `poetry install`).

 ## Roadmap
 Below is the roadmap of planned features, with the current implementation status: